 How to Write a Kansas Sublease Agreement

-- Review your existing lease — Your lease may require you to first get written permission from your landlord before entering into a sublease agreement.
-If you do need permission, you can notify the landlord by sending them a certified letter that informs them of your intent to sublease their rental unit.
+- Review your existing lease — Your lease may require you first to get written permission from your landlord before entering into a sublease agreement.
+If you need permission, you can notify the landlord by sending them a certified letter informing them of your intent to sublease their rental unit.

-- Name the current tenant(s) — List all people named in the original lease, along with their addresses (if different from the property being subleased), as well as their email addresses.
+- Name the current tenant(s) — List all people named in the original lease, their addresses (if different from the property being subleased), and their email addresses.